ChatFeed#

 isTrue

-, additionally executes the callback, if provided.stream
+, additionally executes the callback, if provided.serialize

 : Streams a token and updates the provided message, if provided.
 Otherwise creates a new message in the chat log, so be sure the returned message is passed back into the method, e.g.message = chat.stream(token, message=message)